-Miracles – undermined and refuted by parapsychology
+Miracles are undermined and refuted by parapsychology

-The book is honest enough to explain that the predictions of the vision of the Virgin Mary at LaSalette could have been figured out from what was already happening in the locality and so their fulfilment was no surprise (page 37).
-Not all present in Fatima where Mary supposedly appeared saw the sun spinning and witness reports are inconsistent and no authentic photograph exists (page 39).
+The book is honest enough to explain that the predictions of the vision of the Virgin Mary at La Salette could have been figured out from what was already happening in the locality, and so their fulfillment was no surprise (page 37).
+Not all present at Fatima, where Mary supposedly appeared, saw the sun spinning, and witness reports are inconsistent.
+No authentic photograph exists (page 39).
 Visionaries who produced a life of Christ from their visions all contradicted one another.
-The Venerable Mary of Agreda, St Bridget of Sweden, Anne Catherine Emmerich all disagreed on how long after Jesus’ death Mary died (page 19) and made lots of false prophecies.
-Blessed Anna Maria Taigi’s false prophecies being among the most notorious (page 19).
-That people who make false prophecies are considered holy and authoritative is blasphemous in the light of Deuteronomy 18 that says that prophets that make false predictions are to be slain for they are fake saints.
-The Bible does not have any sympathy for people who say they were sincere but erred.
-The Bible says that if you make a false prophecy you are an anti-God and should not be allowed to live.
+The Venerable Mary of Agreda, St. Bridget of Sweden, and Anne Catherine Emmerich all disagreed on how long after Jesus' death Mary died (page 19) and made many false prophecies.
+Blessed Anna Maria Taigi's false prophecies are among the most notorious (page 19).
+That people who make false prophecies are considered holy and authoritative is blasphemous in light of Deuteronomy 18, which says that prophets who make false predictions should be slain because they are false saints.
+The Bible does not have sympathy for those who say they were sincere but erred.
+The Bible says that if you make a false prophecy, you are an anti-God and should not be allowed to live.

-The book points out that St Margaret Mary’s visions of the Sacred Heart contain errors such as the nun being told by Jesus to tell her sister nuns that she was chosen by God to do penance in their place (page 123).
+The book points out that St. Margaret Mary's visions of the Sacred Heart contain errors, such as the nun being told by Jesus to tell her sister nuns that she was chosen by God to do penance in their place (page 123).

 The book is disturbed by the fact that the Queen of Peace appearing at Medjugorje took the Croatian side in the war in Yugoslavia and sees this as something that cannot be believed (page 128).
-The National Catholic Reporter reported this warmongering aspect to the so-called Queen of Peace.
+The National Catholic Reporter reported this warmongering aspect of the so-called Queen of Peace.

-The book tells us that at LaSalette, Lourdes, Fatima the initial apparitions was more like some kind of luminous gas that took human shape (page 46).
-At LaSalette, the children decided that the apparition was a female only because of the shape of her face and hands.
-This suggests to me the detailed tales they soon came up with about the apparition about how they saw her jewellery were invented after the apparition.
-It suggests that psi causes the initial vision and gradually improves so that what you see gradually looks more real.
+The book tells us that at La Salette, Lourdes, and Fatima, the initial apparitions were more like some kind of luminous gas that took human shape (page 46).
+At La Salette, the children decided that the apparition was female only because of the shape of her face and hands.
+This suggests to me that the detailed tales they soon came up with about the apparition—how they saw her jewelry—were invented after the apparition.
+It suggests that psi causes the initial vision, which gradually improves so that what you see looks more real.

 And that is not a compliment to psi evidence!